 Although statutory law in Thailand states the minimum age for marriage is 17, this often acts in contraction to customary and traditional laws (WHO).

 WHO (2012) reports that 4% of girls were married by 15 and 22% by 18.
-Poverty is a prevalent and real issue facing many families in Thailand, and so the bride price system (Khongman) is often seen as incentive for families to marry their daughters young.
+Poverty is a prevalent and real issue facing many families in Thailand, and so the bride price system (Khongman) is often seen as an incentive for families to marry their daughters young.
 Unfortunately, the younger the bride the higher the Khongman.

 The effects of delaying marriage and prioritizing education are clear:

-- Children of literate mothers are 50% more likely to survive past the age of 5 (Girls Not Brides).
+- Children of literate mothers are 50% more likely to survive past the age of 5.

-- Girls with a secondary education are six times less likely to marry being under age compared to those with little or no education (UNFPA).
+- Girls with secondary education are six times less likely to marry being under age compared to those with little or no education.

-- Women who receive education invest up to 90% of their earnings back into their own families (UNFPA).
+- Women who receive education invest up to 90% of their earnings back into their own families.

-- Investing in girls and their education means up to 5% more annual growth per capita in comparison to countries with the lowest levels of education (Girls Not Brides).
+- Investing in girls and their education means up to 5% more annual growth per capita in comparison to countries with the lowest levels of education.

 These statistics are powerful and speak for themselves.
 It is clear that girls can be incredible agents for change and investing in them is an investment in families, communities, and the development of countries.

 Here at Center for Girls, we strongly believe in the power of girls and women.
 We’re constantly thinking of new and innovative ways to tackle the issue of child marriage in our local communities.

 However, as such a small organization, funding drives the extent of the change we’re able to make.
 If you would like to make a real and sustainable difference in the lives of girls here in Chiang Khong please consider sharing and donating.